ms-iot/content/en-US/Docs/cloud_intro.md

 ## Universal Windows Platform

-UWP (Universal Windows Platform) is an evolution of Windows application model introduced in Windows 8.
-UWP provides a common app platform available on every device that runs Windows 10, including the IoT Core.
+Universal Windows Platform (UWP) is an evolution of Windows application model introduced in Windows 8.
+UWP provides a common app platform available on every device that runs Windows 10, including IoT Core.

 Microsoft offers a set of libraries and tools that allow you to build your connected UWP IoT applications that connect to Azure IoT Hub.